 Jump over to our sister website, Senior Care Growth, to download our 2019 State of Senior Care Sales and Marketing research report.
 And browse our podcast while you're there.

-But, is this advertising platform right for the senior care recruitment?
+But, is this advertising platform right for senior care recruitment?
 Your potential patients are older, so it’s natural to think this channel wouldn’t make sense.
 But, after taking a deeper look, senior care marketers will see that there’s an untapped opportunity here.

 It would be foolish for senior care marketers to overlook Facebook advertising.
 Let’s explore the reasons why.